KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an attempt is made to store an element of the wrong type within an array.

-    [System.ArrayTypeMismatchException]::New("an attempt is made to store an element of the wrong type within an array. ")
+    throw [System.ArrayTypeMismatchException]::New("an attempt is made to store an element of the wrong type within an array. ")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ArrayTypeMismatchException.aspx)